ClusterHQ/hiring/README.rst

 * Offices in the US (San Francisco, CA and Cambridge, MA) and Europe (Bristol, England).

-* A global team of container, storage and networking experts driven to solve the operational issues that come when data services like databases, queues and key-value stores are run in containers.
+* A global team of container, storage and networking experts driven to solve the operational issues running data services like databases, queues and key-value stores in containers.

 * We have big plans for Flocker, our open-source data volume and container manager which is based on 5 years of R&D, and need your help.